peterpme/earth-moon-cosmos/README.md

 ### Need to Figure Out + Errors:

 - It is confirmed that if the staking amount is not enough then gentx will not generate the validator and it will lead to this error.

 - Error: error during handshake: error on replay: validator set is nil in genesis and still empty after InitChain

+### Troubleshooting
+- Error: - It is confirmed that if the staking amount is not enough then gentx will not generate the validator and it will lead to this error.
+  Noticed this error here: https://github.com/terra-money/core/issues/131.
+By making sure you have the right genesis.json file set, this should go away.

 ### Notes